 DECEMBER Wednesday, 19th 12.45 til 3.45 Christmas Party Mick Abbott

 We intend to discuss further functions at our meetings, such as an outing including lunch.
 These additional functions will take place in between the monthly meetings.

-We look forward to seeing you at our next meeting.
+We look forward to seeing you at our next meeting in November.